Container Orchestration Beyond Just Kubernetes

 6. Podman

 Open-source container engine serving as a Docker alternative that runs containers daemonless and rootless.
-Podman is compatible with Docker CLI commands and offers pods as a native concept, similar to Kubernetes pods, easing the transition to Kubernetes.
+Podman is fully compatible with Docker CLI commands and offers pods as a native concept, similar to Kubernetes pods, making a future transition to Kubernetes easier.
+It is an ideal choice for local development and CI pipelines with stricter security requirements.

 Pros